jainam0037/Media-Player-with-Hand-Gesture/README.md

 # Media-Player-with-Hand-Gesture

-# Hand Gesture Recognition System (JARVIS)

 ## Overview
 This project implements a real-time hand gesture recognition system using deep learning techniques.
 The system allows users to control media playback and other actions through intuitive hand gestures captured by a webcam.

 ## Description
-The Hand Gesture Recognition System (JARVIS) utilizes a Convolutional Neural Network (CNN) to classify hand gestures from live video streams.
+The Hand Gesture Recognition System utilizes a Convolutional Neural Network (CNN) to classify hand gestures from live video streams.
 It preprocesses video frames, extracts regions of interest (ROI), and predicts gestures based on a trained model.
 Actions corresponding to recognized gestures are performed using `pyautogui`, enabling seamless interaction with media playback and other applications.

 ## Features
 - Real-time hand gesture recognition from webcam feed.